 Financial Assistance Programs

 DirectLink is an approved provider of the new Federal Communications Commission Emergency Broadband Benefit (EBB) program designed to help pay for an Internet connection.
-This government program will launch on May 12, 2021 and will provide up to a $50 monthly discount on Internet service to eligible households.
+This government program provides a monthly discount of up to $50 toward Internet service to eligible households.
 There are a number of ways to meet the eligibility requirements for this benefit, but if you already qualify for Lifeline assistance, then you will also qualify for the EBB assistance as well.
-This page will be updated with a link to apply for the EBB program once it goes live.

 The program will end once the funds are exhausted, or six months after the Department of Health and Human Services declares an end to the pandemic, whichever comes first.
-Visit fcc.gov/broadbandbenefit for additional details about the Emergency Broadband Benefit.
+Visit getemergencybroadband.org to see additional information and to apply today.

 Lifeline is a Government Assistance Program